onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_provider_details.md

 If called by other provider doesn't require any special privileges.

-When called by a regular user, requires 'list_providers' privilege.
+When called by a regular user, requires 'oz_providers_list' privilege.

-This operation requires `list_providers` privilege.
+This operation requires `oz_providers_list` privilege.

 ***Example cURL requests***